PhuongFX/Online-Gaming/README.md

 **Methodology 📝**
 ----------------

-Here's a step-by-step guide to how we approached this project:
+Here's a step-by-step guide to how to approached this project:

-1. **Data Preprocessing 🧹**: We cleaned and preprocessed the dataset by removing missing values, encoding categorical variables, and scaling numerical variables.
+1. **Data Preprocessing 🧹**: Removing missing values, encoding categorical variables, and scaling numerical variables.
-2. **Exploratory Data Analysis (EDA) 🔍**: We explored the dataset to understand the distribution of each feature and their relationships.
+2. **Exploratory Data Analysis (EDA) 🔍**: Exploring the dataset to understand the distribution of each feature and their relationships.
-3. **Modeling 🤖**: We trained and evaluated several machine learning models to predict the engagement level of gamers.
+3. **Modeling 🤖**: Training and evaluating several machine learning models to predict the engagement level of gamers.
 The models used include:
 	* Logistic Regression
 	* K-Nearest Neighbors
 	* Support Vector Machines